Kim Novak is Far From Hollywood at 84

 - Director Otto Preminger’s drama The Man with the Golden Arm (1955).
 The Man with the Golden Arm starred Frank Sinatra, Kim Novak, Eleanor Parker, and Darren McGavin.

 - Pal Joey (1957), a musical drama co-starring Frank Sinatra as a “louse” romancing two women, played by Kim Novak and Rita Hayworth.
 Pal Joey was one of the first of three movies co-starring Kim Novak directed by George Sidney.
+Below, Frank Sinatra, Kim Novak, and Rita Hayworth, are all featured in the Pal Joey movie trailer.

 Alfred Hitchcock’s suspense thriller Vertigo (1958) saw Kim Novak co-starring with James Stewart, Barbara Bel Geddes, Henry Jones, and Ellen Corby (The Waltons).
 Novak has said she enjoyed working with Jimmy Stewart (he was her favorite leading man) and learned a lot about acting from him.
 It remains one of her finest performances and the movie she is most closely associated with by her baby boomer and senior citizen fans, although at the time Vertigo was not appreciated much by either audiences, Hitchcock, or Novak herself.
+Below, Kim Novak and James Stewart are featured in the official movie trailer for Vertigo.

 Off screen, the white blonde Kim Novak had run afoul of fearsome Columbia Pictures head honcho Harry Cohn when she had a romance with black singer-actor Sammy Davis Jr., beginning in the late fall of 1957.
 Although Davis and Novak were discreet, Harry Cohn reportedly threatened Sammy Davis with the loss of his other eye if he didn’t end their relationship.
 Segregation still existed in the deep south, and the potential for negative publicity with an interracial romance was not something Cohn wanted.
 Sammy Davis Jr. claimed he was told by mobsters – at the request of Harry Cohn – told to end his relationship with Kim Novak and marry someone else.
 Davis promptly married black singer Loray White in 1958; a marriage which ended after less than a year and that Davis claimed was never consummated.
 Sammy Davis was later married to blonde Swedish actress May Britt from 1960-1968.
 Sammy Davis Jr. died in May 1990 from throat cancer at the age of 64.